JonPointer/Weather_Dashboard/README.md

 Next, I was concerned that the user might input a city, but not get the actual city they were expecting - for instance, the same city name in a different state.
 To help catch this, at the top of the page, instead of displaying the city name entered, I displayed the city and state found by the OpenCage API.
 Then the user can note that they aren't seeing what they expected.

+## Improvements

-Finally, though not required, I felt it would be nice for the user to be able to clean up their list - delete cities they were no longer interested in or cities that gave the wrong results.
-To achieve this, I added a delete button next to each item on the city list that removes that name from the list and rewrites the list.
+Though not required, I thought it would be nice for the user to be able to clean up their list - delete cities they were no longer interested in or cities that gave the wrong results.
+To achieve this, I added a delete button next to each item on the city list that removes that name from the list, rebuilds the city list in storage, and rewrites the list to the screen.

+## Future Improvements

+Another improvement would be to open a list of possible city matches after the user enters their city search - allow them to choose the desired city, and then proceed.

 ## Results